 Trump, Congress square off over virus aid as crisis worsens

-WASHINGTON -- U.S. President Donald Trump acknowledged Monday a "big flare up" of COVID-19 cases, but divisions between the White House and Senate Republicans and differences with Democrats posed fresh challenges for a new federal aid package with the U.S. crisis worsening and emergency relief about to expire.
+WASHINGTON -- U.S. President Donald Trump acknowledged a "big flareup" of COVID-19 cases, but divisions between the White House and Senate Republicans and differences with Democrats posed fresh challenges for a new federal aid package with the U.S. crisis worsening and emergency relief about to expire.

-Trump convened GOP leaders at the White House as Senate Majority Leader Mitch McConnell prepared to roll out his US$1 trillion package in a matter of days.
-But the administration criticized the legislation's money for more virus testing and insisted on a payroll tax cut that could complicate quick passage.
+Trump convened GOP leaders at the White House on Monday as Senate Majority Leader Mitch McConnell prepared to roll out his US$1 trillion package in days.
+But the administration criticized the legislation's money for more virus testing and insisted on a full payroll tax repeal that could complicate quick passage.
 The timeline appeared to quickly shift.

-"We've made a lot of progress," Trump said as the meeting got underway.

 Lawmakers returned to a Capitol still off-limits to tourists, another sign of the nation's difficulty containing the coronavirus.
 Rather than easing, the pandemic's devastating cycle is churning again, leaving Congress little choice but to engineer another costly rescue.
 Businesses are shutting down again, many schools will not fully reopen and jobs are disappearing, all while federal aid will expire in days.

-The political stakes are high for both parties before the November election, and even more so for the nation, which now has registered more coronavirus infections and a higher death count of 140,800 than any other country.
+The political stakes are high for both parties before the November election, and even more so for the nation, which now has registered more coronavirus infections and a higher death count -- 140,800 -- than any other country.

-McConnell and House GOP leader Kevin McCarthy huddled with Trump, Vice-President Mike Pence, Treasury Secretary Steven Mnuchin and acting chief of staff Mark Meadows.
+Treasury Secretary Steven Mnuchin and acting chief of staff Mark Meadows will meet privately Tuesday with Pelosi and Senate Democratic leader Chuck Schumer..

-Mnuchin vowed passage by month's end, as earlier benefits expire, and said he expected a fresh $1 trillion jolt of business tax breaks and other aid would have a "big impact" on the struggling economy.
+Mnuchin vowed passage by month's end, as a $600 boost in jobless aid is set to expire, and said he expected a fresh $1 trillion jolt of business tax breaks and other aid would have a "big impact" on the struggling economy.

-Back at the Capitol, McConnell downplayed his proposal as simply a "starting point" for eventual discussions.
-Not only does he face pressure from the White House, but splits within his ranks have chiseled away at his majority power and left him relying on Democrats for votes.
+On Capitol Hill, McConnell faces not just pressure from the White House but also splits within his ranks, which have chiseled away at his majority power and left him relying on Democrats for votes.

+The package from McConnell, being crafted behind closed doors, is expected to include $75 billion to help schools reopen.
+It will likely replace an expiring $600 weekly unemployment benefits boost with a smaller amount.
+The cut in unemployment assistance is designed to ensure that jobless people do not receive a greater benefit than if they were working.
+Regular state benefits vary widely, and the measure would peg the federal bonus payment to a percentage of the state benefit.

-But the administration was panning the proposal's $25 billion in new funds for virus testing and tracing, said two Republicans familiar with ongoing discussions but granted anonymity to discuss them.
-McCarthy said Trump's push for a payroll tax break is included in the bill.
+But the administration was panning the proposal's $25 billion in new funds for virus testing and tracing and insisting on the payroll tax cut, Republicans said.

+At Monday's White House meeting, Trump said he wants a full payroll tax repeal, said one Republican who spoke on the condition of anonymity to discuss the private meeting.
+Trump then put economist Art Laffer on speakerphone.
+Laffer is part of a conservative group favouring the tax break.
+The GOP leaders indicated only a partial repeal would be included in the coming bill.

+Easing the payroll tax is dividing Trump's party because it is used to finance Social Security and Medicare.
+The tax is already being deferred for employers under the previous virus relief package.
+Supporters say cutting it now for employees would put money in people's pockets and stimulate the economy, but detractors warn it would do little for out-of-work Americans and add to the nation's rising debt load.
+McConnell is straining to keep the bill's total price tag at $1 trillion.

-GOP senators swiftly pushed back as the Republicans and the White House battle over priorities.
+GOP senators swiftly pushed back as the Republicans and the White House battled over priorities.

 Sen. Lamar Alexander of Tennessee, the chairman of the Health committee, said, "All roads to opening school, going back to work, opening child care lead through testing."

-Easing the payroll tax is dividing Trump's party because that tax is used to finance Social Security and Medicare.
-Cutting it adds to the nation's rising debt load at a time when conservatives are wary of any new spending, and the break does little for out-of-work Americans.
-McConnell is straining to keep the bill's total price tag at $1 trillion

-Trump insisted again Sunday that the virus would "disappear," but the president's view did not at all match projections from the leading health professionals straining to halt the alarming U.S. caseload and death toll.
+Trump has insisted that the virus would "disappear," but the president's view did not at all match projections from the leading health professionals straining to halt the alarming U.S. caseload and death toll.

-On a conference call with the nation's governors Monday, Pence called the rising numbers in Sunbelt states "serious."
-And a sombre McConnell said in his home state of Kentucky last week, "it's not going to magically disappear."
+On a conference call with the nation's governors Monday, Vice-President Mike Pence called the rising numbers in Sunbelt states "serious."

-Senate Democratic Leader Chuck Schumer warned Monday his side will block any effort from McConnell that falls short.

 Joe Biden, the Democrats' presumed presidential nominee, stated his own priorities.
 The new package should "deliver a lifeline to those who need it most: working families and small businesses," he said.

 Trump raised alarms on Capitol Hill when he suggested last month at a rally in Oklahoma that he wanted to slow virus testing.
-Testing is seen as the best way to track and trace the virus to contain its spread.
-One of the Republicans familiar with the aid-legislation process said about half of the $25 billion previously approved remains unspent.
+Testing is seen as the best way to track the virus to contain its spread.
+Another Republican familiar with the process said about half of the $25 billion previously approved remains unspent.
 Senate Democrats are investigating why the administration has left so much on the table.

-During Monday's White House meeting, Trump put economist Art Laffer on speaker phone to discuss a health care provision backed by Newt Gingrich and key conservatives, according to a person familiar with the exchange and granted anonymity to discuss it.
-It would require hospitals and providers to disclose some prices to patients before receiving medical care, putting Trump's executive actions into law.

 The proposed virus aid package would be the fifth, following the $2.2 trillion bill passed in March, the largest U.S. intervention of its kind.
-While many Republicans hoped the virus would ease and economy rebound, it's become clear more aid is needed as the first round of relief runs out.
+While many Republicans hoped the virus would ease and economy rebound, it's become clear more aid is needed.

-With 17 straight weeks of unemployment claims topping 1 million -- typically about 200,000 -- many households are facing a cash difficulties and losing employer-backed health insurance.

-Despite flickers of an economic upswing as states eased stay-at-home orders in May and June, a federal ban on evictions from millions of rental units is about to expire and the jobless rate has remained in double digits, higher than it ever was in the last decade's Great Recession.
+The jobless rate remained at double digits, higher than in the last decade's Great Recession, and a federal eviction moratorium on millions of rental units approved in the last bill is about to expire.

 ------